bartosz-bear/notebooks/sql/postgresql.md

 ## `NULL` AND NULLABLE COLUMNS

-- `NULL` is a marker indicating a missing value
+- `NULL` is a marker indicating absent value
 - if you do not provide a `DEFAULT` clause and the column is NULL-able, the sytem will provide `NULL` value by default
 - if all that fails you get a an error message about missing data
 - the most important columns constraint is `NOT NULL`, which forbids to using `NULL`s in a column.
 Use this constraint automatically, then remove it only if you have a good reason.
 It will help you to avoid the complications of `NULL` when you make queries against the data
 - the `NULL` is a special value in SQL that belongs to all data types.
 SQL is the only language which has such a creature.
 If you understand how it works, you will have a good grasp of SQL.
-In Relational Theory, the `NULL` has no data type, but in SQL, we have to allocate storage for a column that a data type.
+In Relational Theory, the `NULL` has no data type, but in SQL, we have to allocate storage for a column of a data type.
 This means we can write `CAST (NULL as <datatype>)` in our code.
 - `NULL` is the smallest value in the sorting order

 ## `NULL` IS NOT THE SAME AS ZERO